alesr/platform-go-challenge/README.md

 ## A Few Notes

 I've aimed for proper testing coverage and I would certainly add many more unit tests if I had time.
-However, I had to find *a* balance between designing and implementing the application, and showing you that I really care about *having* a sensible coverage."
+However, I had to find a balance between designing and implementing the application, and showing you that I really care about having a sensible coverage.

 I hope you enjoy my solution and I'm looking forward to your feedback.
 Peace ✌️